BorisVassilev1/yoghurtgl/README.md

 ```
 Target can be YoghurtGL or the name of any example in the **examples** directory.

+If you don't have the [**Assimp**](https://github.com/assimp/assimp) library installed, currently the only demo you can run is /examples/textureMaps.cpp.
 ## Images
 Some renders to demonstrate the library's capabilities